-You’d need to keep your motivations up without any sort of ROI for several months.
+You’d need to keep your motivation up without any sort of ROI for several months.
 Regular content upload, SEO knowledge, and content relevance are critical for your marketing strategy to succeed.

 Without consistency and SEO knowledge, you won’t be able to do it yourself.
 The best bet for you is to hire a firm that specializes in content marketing and SEO strategies.

 Even if you have experience in your field.
-Finding content ideas that attract your customers and makes them buy your product is quite hard.
+Finding content ideas that attract your customers and make them buy your product is quite hard.